Feminista Jones: Activism

-In 2014, Jones tweeted about her own experience intervening in an incident of street harassment in New York.
+In 2014, Jones launched a global anti-street harassment campaign (#YouOKSis) after she tweeted about her own experience intervening in an incident of street harassment in New York.
 Another user, Mia McKenzie, suggested turning the phrase she had used to check in with the woman—"You OK, sis"—into a hashtag campaign designed to raise awareness and encourage people to ask victims of harassment if they need help.
 Hundreds of people began using the hashtag to report street harassment.